World War Z: Plot

-4 years later, a U.N. conference is held off the coast of Honolulu aboard the recommissioned USS Saratoga.
+Four years later, a United Nations conference is held off the coast of Honolulu aboard the recommissioned USS Saratoga.
 Though many world leaders are content with simply waiting until the zombies decompose to reclaim their territory more easily, the U.S. declares its intention to go on the offensive to reclaim human dignity as the dominant species on Earth.
-Determined to lead by example, the U.S. military reinvents itself to more effectively combat zombies as, without a cure, every last one must be destroyed to end the pandemic—fully automatic weapons and mechanized infantry are replaced by semi-automatic rifles and volley firing, and soldiers are retrained to target the head over the torso and maintain steady rates of fire.
-Troops are also equipped with body armor designed to protect from infection via zombie bites or bodily fluids, as well as the "Standard Infantry Entrenchment Tool" (colloquially known as the "lobotomizer" or "lobo"), a modernized trench shovel designed to quickly destroy a zombie's brain.
-Other countries begin joining the Americans in their fight, with the United Kingdom constructing fortified, elevated motorways throughout Great Britain to enable easier travel while the hordes of undead are being cleared.
+Determined to lead by example, the U.S. military reinvents itself to more effectively combat zombies as, without a cure, every last one must be destroyed to end the pandemic—fully automatic weapons and mechanized infantry are replaced by semi-automatic rifles and volley firing, and soldiers are retrained to aim for the head instead of at centre mass, and maintain steady rates of fire.
+Troops are also equipped with body armor designed to protect from infection via zombie bites or bodily fluids, as well as the "Standard Infantry Entrenchment Tool" (colloquially known as the "lobotomizer" or "lobo"), a modernized entrenching tool designed to quickly destroy a zombie's brain.
+Other countries begin joining the Americans in their fight, with the United Kingdom constructing fortified, elevated motorways across Great Britain to enable easier travel while the hordes of undead are being cleared.
 A new martial art known as Mkunga Lalem, translating to "the Eel and the Sword", is invented specifically to fight zombies.

-The contiguous United States is liberated 3 years after the Honolulu Conference.
-Global victory is declared after another 2 years upon the liberation of China, although the British military does not fully liberate London until 3 years after "Victory in China Day" due to its prioritization of low casualties.
+The contiguous United States is liberated three years after the Honolulu Conference.
+Global victory is declared after another two years upon the liberation of China, although the British military does not fully liberate London until three years after "Victory in China Day" due to its prioritization of low casualties.
 Russia, its armories badly depleted, is forced to heavily employ the use of outdated World War II-era equipment while waging a costly, brute-force two-front war.
-France, desiring to restore its national pride and reputation after its humiliating defeats in the Battle of France, Điện Biên Phủ, and Algerian War, prosecutes its campaign of the war more aggressively than its Western allies.
-The U.S. President dies, most likely from heart failure caused by extreme stress, toward the end of the war.
+France, desiring to restore its national pride and reputation after its humiliating defeats in the Battle of France, Điện Biên Phủ, and the Algerian War, conducts its campaign of the war more aggressively than its Western allies.
+The U.S. President dies, implied to be from heart failure caused by extreme stress, toward the end of the war.

-10 years after Victory in China Day, the world is still heavily damaged but slowly recovering.
+Ten years after Victory in China Day, the world is still heavily damaged but slowly recovering.
 Tens of millions of zombies remain active, mainly on the ocean floor, mountains above the snow line, and the Arctic; the U.N. fields a large force to eliminate them.
 Iceland remains completely zombified, as its cold weather and lack of military made it the most vulnerable country to the undead.
 Following a religious revolution sparked by rampant suicide within the Russian army during the war, Russia has become an expansionist theonomy intent on annexing the former Soviet republics, and has adopted a repopulation program under which the nation's few remaining fertile women are used as state broodmares.